This article can also be found in Divorcemag

 Before cryptocurrency assets can be seized, it first needs to be determined exactly what assets are held

 by the individual, which requires the help of a digital forensics expert.
-Once it can be determine which
+Once it can be determined which

 assets an individual holds, and where those assets are located, a court may be able to order the